Zxre0/MicTunnel/README.md

 Linux (Coming Soon)

 # Tailscale
-this does work with tailscale use with information as you will
+This does work with tailscale if your machine isnt on the same network as you